-I retired as a full-time faculty member in July 2014 and returned on a half-time basis in December of that year.
-I am not actively involved in laboratory research, but have continued to interact with virologists interested in the impact of ranavirus infections on cold-blooded vertebrates.
+I retired as a full-time faculty member in July 2014 and, per state employment guidelines, returned on a half-time basis in December of that year.
+In the area of research, I continue to interact with virologists interested in the impact of iridovirus infections on cold-blooded vertebrates and invertebrates.

-My current interest is in identifying novel ranaviruses and identifying the function of virus-encoded genes, especially those that inhibit host immune functions or facilitate virus replication.
+My principal interests are in identifying novel ranaviruses and identifying the function of virus-encoded genes, especially those that inhibit host immune functions or facilitate virus replication.
 In addition, I serve as the chair of the Iridovirus Study Group within the International Committee on Taxonomy of Viruses, and review scientific manuscripts and grant applications.

 In the area of education, I serve as the co-director of MICRO 741 (Fundamental Microbiology and Immunology), and as an instructor in MICRO 611 (Medical Microbiology), DEN 641 (Microbiology), and MICRO 702 (Viruses).